This topic includes instructions for troubleshooting issues related to Tableau Server licensing.

 Server Administrator site role is unchanged when using a Creator license

 Server Administrators gain Creator capabilities if Creator licenses are available in Tableau Server, with no change to their site role name.
-All other Tableau Server and Tableau Online users gain Creator licenses only if assigned to a site role that includes Creator in its name.
+All other Tableau Server and Tableau Cloud users gain Creator licenses only if assigned to a site role that includes Creator in its name.

 Licenses are not immediately available